-Newly engaged?!
+Newly engaged but feeling the wedding planning overwhelm?!
 Congratulations!
 It really is an amazing time to get engaged, with the Christmas lights, festive feels and emotions running high!
 The end of 2020 was a particularly great time to get engaged as it just added joy and positivity to the end of a not so great year for many people across the world.

 1. Have an initial conversation about your day together

 Sit down with your partner, close your eyes and visualise your day, what are you wearing?
 What is the setting like?
 Who is there?
 Big?
 Small?
 Informal?
 Formal?
 Imagine you are there, this will help decide what it is you actually want.
 Have a full discussion together, this will give you clarity before you start searching as there is so much inspiration out there, it may make you feel overwhelmed, for instance, no point looking at 3 course meals when you can visualise having street food or looking at barn venues when you are visualising yourself in a city centre hotel style venue.
 Put a moodboard together to show the theme and style for your day so you can focus on that and that style only.

 Who do you want to be involved?
 Who will support you?
 Who will be there when you are stuck on a decision?
 Deciding on your bridesmaids, best man, ushers etc is important.
 You want people who will be by your sode, helping you to achieve the day YOU want and not causing you more stress.
 Don’t ever choose people you think you ‘should’ have due to family politics etc or this will cause you stress in the long run.

 3. Keep organised in however works for you

 Set up a wedding email so all correspondence is in one place, get a diary/planner/to do pad or set up an excel sheet on google drive, set up a group chat on WhatsApp, – whatever works best for you!